 - I. Possess a grade of "C" or better in all nursing program required courses taken at another institution and possess a minimum of 2.0 cumulative GPA at time of transfer. - II.
 Be a student in good standing and eligible to return to the previous nursing program.
 The dean/director of the previous nursing program must provide a letter of eligibility for progression in the previous nursing program. - III.
 Comply with all program policy requirements at accepting institution. - IV.
-Complete at least 25% of the nursing program required courses for the degree/certificate at Central Alabama Community College. - V. Meet acceptability criteria for placement at clinical agencies for clinical experience. - VI.
+Complete the ATI Launch: Nursing Academic Readiness program prior to the start of NUR 112 or NUR 209 (information provided after admission to the program). - V. Complete at least 25% of the nursing program required courses for the degree/certificate at Central Alabama Community College. - VI.
+Meet acceptability criteria for placement at clinical agencies for clinical experience. - VII.
 The last nursing courses in which the student was enrolled cannot be more than twelve (12) months old.